skarokin/grammaCy/README.md

         - we did this for about 35% of the corpus, copying and appending it to the original dataset.
         - by using OntoNotes 5.0 as a baseline, the model understands both grammatical sentences and common mistakes
 4. converted augmented data into spaCy binary and trained their POS tagger and dependency parser on the augmented data
-5. finally, we have a model capable of producing correct POS tags and dependency trees to both gramamtical sentences and sentences with our desired grammar errors
+5. finally, we have a model capable of producing correct POS tags and dependency trees for both grammatical sentences and sentences with our desired grammar errors
     - from here, simply enforce rules by comparing the POS tags of a specific dependency relation

 ### how can i use it?